Tony Parrish: College career

 Parrish attended the University of Washington, where he played for the Washington Huskies football team from 1993 to 1997 in the Pacific-10 Conference and majored in psychology.
 He redshirted as a true freshman, and then went on to record 21 tackles and two interceptions during his first year of playing.
 As a sophomore and freshman, Parrish started a combined eight games at strong safety.
 He then went on to start every game as a junior at free safety.
 Parrish was named first-team All-PAC-10, recording 71 tackles, along with two forced fumbles, four fumble recoveries, eight passes defended, and two interceptions.

-As a senior, Parrish was named a team captain and led the huskies to an 8-4 record; he was also second-team All-Pac-10 and a semifinalist for the Jim Thorpe Award.
+As a senior, Parrish was named a team captain and led the huskies to an 8–4 record; he was also second-team All-Pac-10 and a semifinalist for the Jim Thorpe Award.
 He recorded 81 tackles, six interceptions (team-leading), four passes defended, two forced fumbles, two fumble recoveries, and two touchdowns.
-In the Aloha Bowl that year, the Huskies beat Michigan State 51-23, a game that included Parrish returning an interception 56 yards for a touchdown.
-While Parrish played for the University of Washington, the Huskies recorded a 31-15 overall record, along with a 22-9-1 record in the Pacific-10 Conference.
-From 1994-1997, Parrish played in 46 of the 47 games he was eligible to play in during his career at the University of Washington.
+In the Aloha Bowl that year, the Huskies beat Michigan State 51–23, a game that included Parrish returning an interception 56 yards for a touchdown.
+While Parrish played for the University of Washington, the Huskies recorded a 31-15 overall record, along with a 22–9–1 record in the Pacific-10 Conference.
+From 1994 to 1997, Parrish played in 46 of the 47 games he was eligible to play in during his career at the University of Washington.

 Parrish lettered twice in track and field for the University of Washington, competing in the triple jump, 55-meter dash, 100-meter dash, and in the 4 × 100 metres relay.

 On October 10, 2009, Parrish was named a Husky Legend, a prestigious group that recognizes significant contributions to the husky football program.